ballerina-platform/ballerina-lang/stdlib/database/mysql/src/main/ballerina/mysql/Module.md

 });
 ```

-3. Local shareable connection pool
+**3. A locally shareable connection pool**

-If you create a record of type `sql:PoolOptions` and reuse that in the configuration of multiple clients, a shared
+If you create a record of the `sql:PoolOptions` type and reuse that in the configuration of multiple clients, a shared
 connection pool will be created for each set of clients that connect to the same database instance with the same set of
 properties.